Doyal-N/maxon/README.md

 Deep - extracts numbers and inside text too

 ### Requirements
-This gem requires Ruby 2.5+
+This gem requires Ruby 2.5 - 2.7

+TODO
+- Add support for 3.0 and more